Dibutyl phthalate

-Dibutyl phthalate (DBP) is an organic compound which is commonly used as a plasticizer because of its low toxicity and wide liquid range.
-With the chemical formula C6H4(CO2C4H9)2, it is a colorless oil, although commercial samples are often yellow.
+Dibutyl phthalate (DBP) is an organic compound of phthalate which is commonly used as a plasticizer because of its low toxicity and wide liquid range.
+With the chemical formula C6H4(CO2C4H9)2, it is a colorless oil, although impurities often render commercial samples yellow.
+Dibutyl phthalate has high dielectric constant.

 Production and use

 DBP is produced by the reaction of n-butanol with phthalic anhydride.
 DBP is an important plasticizer that enhances the utility of some major engineering plastics, such as PVC.
-Such modified PVC is widely used in plumbing for carrying sewerage and other corrosive materials.
+Such modified PVC is widely used in plumbing for carrying sewage and other corrosive materials.

 Degradation

 Hydrolysis of DBP leads to phthalic acid and 1-butanol.
 Monobutyl phthalate (MBP) is its major metabolite.

 Biodegradation

 Biodegradation by microorganisms represents one route for remediation of DBP.
 For example, Enterobacter species can biodegrade municipal solid waste—where the DBP concentration can be observed at 1500 ppm—with a half-life of 2–3 hours.
 In contrast, the same species can break down 100% of dimethyl phthalate after a span of six days.

 The white rot fungus Polyporus brumalis degrades DBP.